wnguyen1312/Interdiscplinary-computing-project-Group-1/README.md

 # Interdiscplinary-computing-project-Group-1
 This file is mainly used to describe the work done by group 1
 ## Introduction
-This project is mainly focused on finding the optimal lens in different conditions (myopia or hyperopia) based on optimisation
+This project is mainly focused on finding the optimal lens in different conditions (myopia or hyperopia) based on optimisation.

+## Contribution
+Writing and testing the code: William Nguyen and Jingheng Peng.
+Research and poster presentation: Shreya Sridharan and Oliver Lam.

 ## Assumption
-1. light in different wavelength have same refractive index when passing through the material(There is no dispersion when passing through the lens)
+1. Constant refractive indicies in the material (no dispersion).
+2. Geometrical ray tracing holds (investigated length >> diffraction limit)

 ## Background